bklogic/backlogic-project/docs/README.md

 ## Runtime Instance

-The runtime `Data Access Server` instance is meant to be launched in user VPC, close to the database, with cloud services like AWS AppRunner, ECS Fargate etc., as managed service.
+The runtime `Data Access Server` instance is meant to be launched in user VPC, close to the runtime database, with cloud services like AWS AppRunner, ECS Fargate etc., as managed service.
 Then a multitude of data access applications can be deployed on the instance to provide data access services to serverless functions, microservice applications, front applications and monolithic applications in the cloud.
-If the databases for the applications are hosted on the same database server, the database connections can be pooled for these applications.
+If the databases for the applications are hosted on the same database server, the database connections can be pooled across these applications.

 ---